Mixed news for those caught in the Costco hype

 On February 10, Costco Australia and NZ managing director Patrick Noone said: "If all goes well, it will be a late August opening."

-She said the 27-pump service station opposite the $100m-plus Costco in Westgate would open ahead of the main store (or "warehouse" in Costco speak), but there was no timeframe.
+She said the 27-pump service station opposite the $100m-plus, size-of-two-football-fields Costco in Westgate would open ahead of the main store (or "warehouse" in Costco speak), but there was no timeframe.
 When the Herald drove by earlier this week, the self-service petrol station looked close to complete.

 Since March 25, punters have been able to buy a $60 annual Costco membership from a temporary office - with in-person queuing the only option for the photo ID process.